 Ski holidays in Méribel-Mottaret: What should you bring?

-Ski area Winter Les 3 Vallées
+Ski area Winter Meribel

 Winter is approaching and the call of the mountains is strong.
 Choosing your destination is the first step towards getting away from it all, and Méribel-Mottaret is a great option for ambitious skiing purists.
 Located at an altitude of 1,750 metres, this resort is literally the geographical heart of the 3 Vallées.